 Bauer, Indians beat sliding White Sox 6-2

+CLEVELAND (AP) Trevor Bauer turned from pitcher to politician to prize fighter.

+If the weather was going to finish him, Bauer was going down swinging.

-CLEVELAND (AP) — Trevor Bauer shut out Chicago for seven innings before a rain delay ended his night, and Jason Kipnis homered to lead the Cleveland Indians to a 6-2 win over the sliding and sloppy White Sox on Monday.
+Bauer pitched seven scoreless innings before a rain delay ended his night, and Jason Kipnis homered to lead the Cleveland Indians to a 6-2 win over the sliding and sloppy Chicago White Sox on Monday.

-Bauer (6-5) allowed just three hits, struck out eight and was in line to potentially pitch his first shutout.
-However, the game was halted by rain in the seventh inning for 35 minutes, and manager Terry Francona pulled the right-hander following the delay and 100 pitches.
+Bauer (6-5) allowed just three hits, struck out eight and was in line to potentially pitch his first career shutout.
+However, after the game was halted in the seventh for 35 minutes, manager Terry Francona pulled the right-hander following the delay.

 Roberto Perez drove in two runs off Dylan Covey (3-2) as Cleveland improved to 15-4 in its last 19 home games against Chicago.